DhruvKinger/Pie-Shop/README.md

 ## Contribute
 + For reporting bug about an incorrect file not being processed, open a new issue.
 + PRs are always welcome to improve exisiting system and documentation too.:thumbsup:
+## Features
++It provides the facility to add multiple Admins controlled by Super Admin.
 ## Screenshots

 #### Registration Form: